MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 5. Execute the `net.exe stop IAS /y && net.exe start IAS` command to restart the Network Policy Server service, if present.
 6. Execute the `net.exe stop NtFrs /y && net.exe start NtFrs` command to restart the File Replication service if migration to DFS-R has not been performed yet.
+7. Execute the `net.exe stop Winmgmt /y && net.exe start Winmgmt` command to restart the Windows Managament Instrumetation service, if its port is to be changed.
-7. Repeat steps 2 to 6 on all domain controllers.
+8. Repeat steps 2 to 7 on all domain controllers.

+To simplify this process, the `Update-ADDSFirewallPolicy.bat` script contains all the commands discussed above.

 ### Multi-Domain Forests